 How are NETs Classified?

 If you read any NET support website it will normally begin by stating that Neuroendocrine Tumours constitute a heterogeneous group of tumours.
 This means they are a wide-ranging group of different types of tumours.
 However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade) and Grade 3a (High Grade); and ‘Neuroendocrine Carcinoma’ for Grade 3b or poorly differentiated tumours.
-Based on the quote above, my interpretation is that Grade 1 is a low-grade malignancy and so on.
+So Grade 1 is a low-grade malignancy and so on (i.e any grade of NET is a malignant tumour).
 You may benefit from reading my blog on Staging and Grading of NETs as this is also a poorly understood area.

-There’s a reason why the WHO declared in 2010 that all NETs have malignant potential.
-It may not happen or it may happen slowly over time but as Dr Warner says, they don’t all fulfill their malignant potential, but they all have that possible outcome.
+There’s a reason why the WHO declared in 2010 that all NETs have malignant potential (as amplified in WHO 2017).
+It may not happen or it may happen slowly over time but as Dr Richard Warner says, “they don’t all fulfill their malignant potential, but they all have that possible outcome”.
 Thus why ongoing surveillance is important after any diagnosis of Neuroendocrine Tumour of any grade or at any stage.
 Dr Lowell Anthony, a NET Specialist from the University of Kentucky explains this much better than I can – CLICK HERE to hear his two-minute video clip.

 Remember, I’m not a medical professional, so if you are in any doubt as to the status of your NET, you should discuss this directly with your specialist.
-A good place to start is evidence of your Grade and Stage.
+A good place to start is evidence of your Grade, Differentiation, Primary Site Location and Stage.

 thanks for reading